-planNanaimo supports the maintenance of an Urban Containment Boundary (UCB) to provide the focus for current and future urban development in Nanaimo.
+planNanaimo supports the maintenance of both the Growth Containment Boundary (GCB) and the City's Urban Cotainment Boundary (UCB) to provide the focus for current and future urban development in Nanaimo.
 Sufficient underdeveloped or undeveloped lands are available to accommodate future growth for the next 20 to 25 years.